csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 Some comments:

-- Line 12-16: The User-Defined Opcode (UDO) *Chan* puts a string and an ID together to a combined string:
+- Line 12-16: The User-Defined Opcode (UDO) *Chan* puts a string and an ID together to a combined string: `Chan("PointerSpeed",1)` returns `"PointerSpeed_1"`.
+This is nothing but a more readable version of `sprintf("%s_%d", "PointerSpeed", 1)`.
-    `Chan("PointerSpeed",1)`
-returns
-    `"PointerSpeed_1"`
-This is nothing but a more readable version of
-    `sprintf("%s_%d", "PointerSpeed", 1)`
 - Line 20-24: The whole architecture of this example is based on software channels.
 The instr *Quick* schedules one instance of instr *Granulator*.
 While this instance is still running, the instr *Brown* schedules another instance of instr *Granulator*.
 Both, *Quick* and *Brown* want to send their specific values to their instance of instr *Granulator*.
 This is done by an ID which is added to the channel name.
 For the pointer speed, instr *Quick* uses the channel "PointerSpeed_1" whereas instr *Brown* uses the channel "PointerSpeed_2".
 So each of the instruments *Quick*, *Brown* etc. have to get a unique ID.
 This is done with the global variable *gi_ID*.
 When instr *Quick* starts, it sets its own variable *id* to the value of *gi_ID* (which is 1 in this moment), and then sets *gi_ID* to 2.
 So when instr *Brown* starts, it sets its own *id* as 2 and sets *gi_ID* to 3 for future use by instrument *F*.
-- Line 34: Each of the instruments which provide the different parameters, like instr *Quick* here, call an instance of instr *Granulator* and pass the ID to it, as well as the pointer start in the sample:
+- Line 34: Each of the instruments which provide the different parameters, like instr *Quick* here, call an instance of instr *Granulator* and pass the ID to it, as well as the pointer start in the sample: `schedule("Granulator",0,p3,id,iStart)`.
+The *id* is passed here as fourth parameter, so instr *Granulator* will read  `id = p4` in line 112 to receive th ID, and `iStart = p5` in line 116, to receive the pointer start.
-    `schedule("Granulator",0,p3,id,iStart)`
-The *id* is passed here as fourth parameter, so instr *Granulator* will read
-    `id = p4`
-in line 112 to receive th ID, and
-    `iStart = p5`
-in line 116, to receive the pointer start.
 - Line 35: As we want to add some reverb, but with different reverb time for each structure, we start one instance of instr *Output* here.
 Again it will pass the own ID to the instance of instr *Output*, and also the reverb time.
-In line 162-163 we see how these values are received:
-    `id = p4`
-    `iRvrbTim = p5`
+In line 162-163 we see how these values are received: `id = p4` and `iRvrbTim = p5`
 - Line 157-158: Instr *Grain* does not output the audio signal directly, but sends it via [chnmix](https://csound.com/docs/manual/chnmix.html) to the instance of instr *Output* with the same ID.
 See line 164-165 for the complementary code in instr *Output*.
 Note that we must use *chnmix* not *chnset* here because we muss add all audio in the overlapping grains (try to substitute *chnmix* by *chnset* to hear the difference).
 The zeroing of each audio channel at the end of the chain by [chnclear](https://csound.com/docs/manual/chnclear.html) is also important (cmment out line 168 to hear the difference).